Vuictorovna/foodgram-project-react/README.md

 - Nginx 1.19.3
 - Postgres 12.4

-### Команды для работы с приложением/ How to start:
+### How to start:

-- Клонировать приложение к себе в репозиторий/ Clone the app to your repository
+- Clone the app to your repository

 ```bash
 git clone https://github.com/Vuictorovna/foodgram-project-react.git
 ```

-- Необходимые переменные окружения, сохраненные в .env/ Required environment variables saved in .env
+- Required environment variables saved in .env

   - DB_ENGINE
   - DB_NAME